Fact checked

 • Written by you in sound mind – You are of rational mind and aware of what you are doing.

-• Signed with a wet signature in the presence of two witnesses – A typed will must be printed, and signed on paper with ink at the end of the document by the testator (you, the maker of the will).
+• Signed with a wet signature in the presence of two witnesses – A typed will or online will must be printed and signed on paper with ink at the end of the document by the testator (you, the maker of the will).
 Only the printed and signed version of the will is legally-recognized.
-With the exception of British Columbia, which allows residents to sign, witness and store their wills completely online.
+At this time, the only exception to this rule is in British Columbia, where residents can legally sign, witness and store their wills completely online.

-• Signed by two witnesses in the presence of the testator – Your witnesses cannot be beneficiaries of your estate.
+• Signed by two witnesses in the presence of the testator – Your witnesses cannot be beneficiaries of your estate, the spouse of a beneficiary at the time of signing, or a minor.
+Each witness must also be at least the age of majority and mentally capable.
 Note that the signature or the acknowledgement of the signature by the testator must precede the signature of either witness.

-If the will is not signed properly, it is not legally-valid and it’s likely you will be considered to have died intestate.
+If your will is not signed properly, it is not legally-valid and it’s likely you will be considered to have died intestate.

 With Willful, we help guide you through the process of ensuring your online will is a valid and legal document.
-Every document comes with an instructions page with each of our documents that outlines the requirements in your province and witnessing details.
+Every document comes with an instructions page that outlines the requirements in your province and witnessing details.
 All Willful documents also include signature and initial boxes to clearly indicate where each person should sign.

 Holographic wills (written on paper by you), are exempt from the criteria above.
 Holographic wills often do not require two witnesses.
-However, it’s important to note that holographic wills are not legally-valid in BC if you own real property (like a home), and they are not recognized in PEI.
+However, it’s important to note that holographic wills are not legally-valid in BC or PEI.

-There are also some exceptions to the formal requirements for those in military service, members of armed forces, and mariners.
+There are also some exceptions to the formal requirements of wills for those in military service, members of armed forces, and mariners.

 There is no law that says a will has to be drafted by a lawyer - as long as you meet the conditions above, your will is legally-binding.